 This means that the court might not have a clear rule to adhere to, and you will need a capable and experienced family law attorney to handle your case, who can make impactful legal arguments and help you get the most out of your divorce.

 Tommalieh Law has years of experience helping people with their divorce.
-Our family law firm has the knowledge and experience to help you receive the most favorable resolution possible.
+Our family law firm in Illinois has the knowledge and experience to help you receive the most favorable resolution possible.
 Contact us today to schedule your FREE initial consultation.